PatGendre/oai-openedition/docs/source/faq.rst

 FAQ
 ===

-1. How can I get only Open Access ressources?
+1. How can I get only open access ressources?
 -----------------------------------------------------------

 Calenda and Hypotheses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the Calenda and Hypotheses docuements are available in open access.
-You can get these documents using the sets that match the platforms.
+All the Calenda and Hypotheses documents are available in open access.
+You can get these documents using the set that match the platforms.
 More info: :ref:`sets`

 **Calenda:** http://oai.openedition.org/?verb=ListRecords&metadataPrefix=oai_dc&set=events